-Only a few months remain until the European Union’s General Data Protection Regulation (“GDPR”) starts being enforced.
+Only a few months remain until the European Union’s (EU) General Data Protection Regulation (“GDPR”) starts being enforced.
 Many organizations have May 25, 2018 circled in red ink on their calendars and have a concrete plan in place to become GDPR-compliant.
-Not being GDPR-compliant by this date could cost you up to 4% of your global annual revenue.

 The primary objective of GDPR is to give more control to EU citizens and residents over their personal data and to simplify and unify data regulations within the EU.
 The implications for organizations that collect, process, store, and share personal data online for people in the EU are massive.

-If you’re looking for good summary of GDPR, check out this quick guide.
+If you’re looking for a quick guide to GDPR, check out this GDPR readiness checklist.

 4 Things to Keep in Mind